Lyman D. Foster: Wreck and abandonment

-All the crew of the Lyman D. Foster had survived their ordeal by safely reaching Kabara.
+All the crew of Lyman D. Foster had survived their ordeal by safely reaching Kabara.
 From there they proceeded to Levuka by cutter, arriving on 5 May 1913.
 After reaching Australia aboard a steamer, Captain Killman accepted command of the schooner H.K.Hall in Sydney.

 Salvage and sale

-Once the Lyman D. Foster had been abandoned by its captain and crew, it became possible for other ships to attempt to recover the ship.
+Once Lyman D. Foster had been abandoned by its captain and crew, it became possible for other ships to attempt to recover the ship.

-The Lyman D. Foster, towed by the Union Co. steamer Waipori, arrived at Suva on 13 May 1913.
+Lyman D. Foster, towed by the Union Co. steamer Waipori, arrived at Suva on 13 May 1913.
 She had been anchored at the island of Totoya after having been recovered on 4 May 1913 and towed to that island by the inter-insular steamer Ripple.
-The tow had been difficult as the Lyman D. Foster handled badly, due to her missing rudder, and was carrying water as well as the remaining part of her cargo of lumber.
+The tow had been difficult as Lyman D. Foster handled badly, due to her missing rudder, and was carrying water as well as the remaining part of her cargo of lumber.

 The owners of the Ripple claimed salvage.
-This was disputed by the master of the Lyman D. Foster on the grounds that the recovery had taken place inside territorial waters, and so the Ripple's owners were only entitled to a reasonable towage fee.
+This was disputed by the master of Lyman D. Foster on the grounds that the recovery had taken place inside territorial waters, and so the Ripple's owners were only entitled to a reasonable towage fee.
 In the meantime, the Receiver of Wrecks under a colonial ordinance, sold the salvaged cargo but retained the proceeds until the interested parties arrived at an understanding or obtained a decision from the Court.

-The hull of the Lyman D. Foster was bought by the Government of Fiji, for a bargain price of £240 at auction, with the remaining cargo sold for £4,244.
+The hull of Lyman D. Foster was bought by the Government of Fiji, for a bargain price of £240 at auction, with the remaining cargo sold for £4,244.
 Government engineers had identified a means of docking her locally by a temporary modification to the slip.
 Her owners had thought that she was too big to place on the slip at Suva, and it would have been very costly to send her to Sydney to be docked.